 Everyone has staple products they use for basic hygiene practices: razors, loofahs, hairbrushes, and toothbrushes (to name a few).
 Instead of always rebuying and using short-term products, swap for long-lasting, cruelty-free, environmentally safe options, and your beauty routine will be an eco-friendly dream in no time.

-Do your spotty, brown bananas have you considering tossing them?
+Are you thinking of tossing your spotty, brown bananas in your trash bin?
 Stop!
 Peel and freeze them instead!
 Then make one of these delicious smoothie or smoothie bowl recipes.
 And wait before you toss out your vegetable scraps or wilting carrots!
 You can also add those to a container in your freezer to turn into delicious homemade vegetable broth.
 Homemade alternatives are always package-free and fresher!

 Vegan Yack Attack

-Spend your Sundays (or any day of the week now that we’re home) making simple meals or staple items like baked tofu, roasted veggies, and cooked grains that can be thrown together in a pinch.
+Spend your Sundays making simple meals or staple items like baked tofu, roasted veggies, and cooked grains that can be thrown together in a pinch.
 Not only will this help your wallet when lunchtime rolls around, but it cuts down on wasteful take-out containers and utensils.
 Plus, if you live in an area that’s not very vegan-friendly, you’ll always be prepared with something to eat.